 Answer to European mandate M493 in Support of the Location Enhanced Emergency Call Service

 The scope of this mandate is to standardize the determination and transport of caller location information for VoIP including a single functional model, the necessary interfaces and protocols.
-The architecture has been defined and now the protocols are defined in ETSI Technical Committee Network Technologies (NTECH).
+The architecture has been defined and the protocols being defined.

 Satellite Emergency Communications (TC SES WG SatEC)

 ETSI is preparing standards in the area of satellite emergency communication, in particular involving broadband services.
 ETSI SES SatEC has answered to the European space mandate (M/496) to develop standards for the space industry, more particularly concerning disaster management.